insidegui/PodcastMenu/Readme.md

 OBS: This app is free and open source but It's license prohibits anyone from distributing It (free or paid) on any AppStore.

+## Compatibility
+`PodcastMenu` is only available for OS X 10.11 or later.

 # Get Overcast

 If you love podcasts and you're not using Overcast, you definitely should.

 [Overcast is available on the App Store](https://itunes.apple.com/app/overcast-podcast-player/id888422857).